remyandrade/random-meme-generator/README.md

 ## Getting Started

 To use the Random Meme Generator, simply open the `index.html` file in your web browser.
-You can customize the timer durations and settings by modifying the JavaScript code to suit your preferences.

 ## Usage